So, you’re looking for the Chromebook with the best screen.

 - Anything higher, such as the 2400 x 1600 is rare and specific to only the high-end Chromebooks.

 As you climb up in display resolutions, prices will significantly jump.
-This is because a screen with more pixels is much more expensive to make than a screen with not as many pixels, and you also need more powerful hardware (processor and video card, whether integrated or dedicated) to run anything at higher resolutions.
+This is because a display with more pixels is much more expensive to make than a display with not as many pixels, and you also need more powerful hardware (processor and video card, whether integrated or dedicated) to run anything at higher resolutions.

-So simply increasing the resolution means a more expensive screen and also makes more powerful hardware a necessity, which will increase the price overall.
+So simply increasing the resolution means a more expensive display and also makes more powerful hardware a necessity, which will increase the price overall.

 Display resolution ties in with our last topic of discussion, the screen size.
 I’ll go over this quickly.